exposit/katamoiran/_posts/2017-02-27-writing-with-pythia.md

 <!--more-->

 Usually I sketch out my plot, roughly, and then try to follow that map, more or less -- because the surest way to get stuck and give up is to run into a wall of "what happens next" (trust me, I have encountered this wall many times).
-And there's also "shit, what's the conflict here?" and "I don't even *know* these people well enough to do this" walls to get through.
+And there's also "crap, what's the conflict here?" and "I don't even *know* these people well enough to do this" walls to get through.

 So I'll take any help I can get on those fronts.